seejohnrun/seejohnrun.github.io/_posts/2012-01-13-javascript-testing-with-mocha.markdown

 });
 {% endhighlight %}

 By passing a function (<code>done</code>) into the test, you can track the end of the callback.
-If it hasn t come back <code>done</code> or failed an assertion in a certain time (default 2000 ms), the test fails.
+If it hasn't come back <code>done</code> or failed an assertion in a certain time (default 2000 ms), the test fails.

 This definitely feels much more natural, and the same mechanism is available in<code>beforeEach</code>, <code>afterEach</code>, etc.